-Because of this abrupt change, we’ll never know how Amazon would have defended themselves in their fight to protect their customers’ private data.
+Because of this abrupt change, we’ll never know how Amazon would’ve defended themselves in their fight to protect their customers’ private data.

 Why this matters

-Each year, our gadgets are becoming increasingly smarter.
-Sales of the Amazon Echo have grown almost exponentially over the past two years, with more than 8 million customers bringing the device into their homes.
-And other virtual assistants, such as the Google Home, are growing in popularity as well.
+Each year, our smart gadgets become smarter.
+Sales of the Amazon Echo have grown exponentially over the past two years, with more than 8 million customers bringing the device into their homes.
+And other virtual assistants, such as the Google Home, are growing in popularity, as well.

 In Bates’ murder case, authorities plan to also introduce data from a smart water meter as evidence.
-So, think about it.
-Should data from your smart home gadgets — your lights, thermostat, home theater system, virtual assistant, etc. — be made available to law enforcement where it can be used against you?
+So think about it: Should data from your smart home gadgets — your lights, thermostat, home theater system, virtual assistant, etc. — be made available to law enforcement when it can be used against you?

-Technology has evolved so quickly that the rules are now unclear.
-As we move forward, more cases such as this will begin to set the precedent for how we’ll be governed in the future.
+Technology has evolved so quickly, the rules are unclear.
+As we move forward, more cases like this will set the precedent for how we’ll be governed in the future.